-The Technivorm coffee grinder is superb when it comes to producing consistent perfect ground coffee.
+The Technivorm coffee grinder is superb when it comes to producing consistently perfect ground coffee.
 If you want a grinder that delivers uniform coffee particles every single time, then you might want to buy the KM4.
 Its hopper automatically allows the beans to drop through the grinding blades ensuring no heat builds up and over grinding.
 While the Technivorm is a simple coffee grinder, its collection cup holds quite a lot – keep the cup full and grind each day what you want.
 It’s a plus and an excellent companion for those owning a Moccamaster brewer.

-What we liked: It’s the most straightforward grinder out there.
+Why is it special?
+It’s the most straightforward grinder out there.
 Simplicity is a guarantee with it and is consistent every single time you grind.
 One of the ways to get a perfect easy cup of coffee.
 Although it’s a non-burr grinder, it does an excellent job, and the coffee tastes great.

 La Pavoni Zip-B has been around for decades and still going strong.
 If you’re after a robust grinder that will hold for decades while maintaining its functionality, then the Zip-B is what you need.
 It’s a one-stop coffee grinder with everything that a coffee barista could want.
 A professional grinder is a nice option for a commercial automatic coffee grinder.
 It incorporates tempered steel blades and a thermal shield motor.
 Besides, it is stable while grinding, and its die-cast aluminum body looks fabulous.

 The thermal shield motor runs silently while grinding.
 Also, the motor is mounted low to minimize heat build-up thus, the beans never get hot.
 What’s more, the grinder boasts a semi-automatic coffee dosing.
 You can grind more coffee and let them sit in the dose chamber.
 A sliding chamber allows you to dispense a single dose of coffee at a time.
-The grinder automatically stops once the hopper is full.
+The grinder automatically stops once the 2.2 pound hopper is full.
 Besides, a warning lamp ensures that you get to know when there’s under power.